What Is AI Existential Anxiety?

 How to Cope with AI Existential Anxiety

 You can't think your way out of existential anxiety — trying to "solve" the question of AI's long-term impact will just pull you deeper.
+If the relentless pace of AI developments is compounding your dread, you may also be dealing with AI change fatigue — the exhaustion of constant adaptation layered on top of existential fear.
 Instead, these strategies work by changing your relationship with the uncertainty.

 1. Set a "Worry Window"

 Designate 20 minutes per day as your AI worry time.
 During that window, let yourself think about AI futures, read about risks, feel the dread fully.
 When the 20 minutes are up, you're done for the day.
 If an AI worry pops up outside the window, note it and defer it: "I'll think about that during my worry time."
-This sounds simplistic, but research on worry postponement shows it significantly reduces anxiety intensity.
+This sounds simplistic, but worry postponement is a well-studied CBT technique that research suggests can significantly reduce anxiety intensity.
 Your brain learns that the worry will get its turn — so it stops demanding attention 24/7.

 2. Ground Yourself in the Present